 What made the work all the more difficult was the fact that the particular demise was part of a 19th-century manor house, with 20ft high painted and gilded ceilings.
 The prospect of needing to consider repair or any decorative treatment was onerous

-With a little over one week left of the lease a cash settlement was arrived at and the tenant could breathe once again.
+With a little over one week left of the lease, a cash settlement was reached, and the tenant could breathe once again.

 Accounting for Error